c-blake/bu/doc/zeh.md

 Check|Merge, de-duplicate&clean short cmds/trailing \n Zsh EXTENDEDHISTORY
 (format ": {t0%d}:{dur%d};CMD-LINES[\]"); Eg.: zeh -tm3 h1 h2 >H.  Zsh saves
-start & duration @FINISH TIME => with >1 shells in play, only brief cmds match the order of timestamps in the file => provide 3 more modes on to of --check:
+start & duration @FINISH TIME => with >1 shells in play, only brief cmds match the order of timestamps in the file => provide 3 more modes on top of --check:
 --endT, --sort, --begT.

   -m=, --min= int  0     Minimum length of a command to keep